 Virtus Small-Cap Value Series

-Positions that contributed the most to performance in the quarter were Thor Industries and G&K Services.
+Positions that contributed most positively to performance during the quarter were Primerica and RE/MAX Holdings.

-Positions that contributed the least to performance in the quarter were National Beverage and CEB.
+Positions that contributed most negatively to performance during the quarter were Syntel and Monotype Imaging Holdings.

 PURCHASES AND SALES

 We sold the Series’ positions in Syntel (see rationale provided above) and Village Super Market.

 Village Super Market is being challenged by the intensifying competitiveness of the industry, resulting in gross margin pressure and the need to make additional capital investments to maintain consumer traffic.
 While additional traffic is good, it is not clear whether that will translate long term to higher returns.

 As we peer into 2017, we believe there is more than a usual amount of economic uncertainty.
 President-elect Trump has no public office track record for us to assess and judge how effective he will be in getting changes accomplished.
 It does seem highly likely that some form of corporate and personal tax reform, partial ACA repeal, increased infrastructure spending, and less regulatory burden for many businesses will occur over the next two years.
 However, the timing of these changes is unclear.
 If these events were to occur, we believe the economy should accelerate and grow in the 2.5% to 3.5% range for the next couple of years.
 We also believe that the S&P 500 EPS growth should pick up from the low single-digit range to the mid-to-high single-digit growth range as economic growth increases over the next year.

 The fund class gross expense ratio is 1.41%.
 The net expense ratio is 1.20%, which reflects a contractual expense reimbursement in effect through 4/30/2017.